Does a Student Loan Affect a Mortgage? Learn How It Impacts Your Application

 Conclusion

-Factors such as your monthly repayments, debt-to-income ratio, and deposit size play more significant roles in determining how much you can borrow.
+Lenders are usually far more focused on affordability, monthly repayments, deposit size, and overall financial management in determining how much you can borrow.
 It’s essential to understand how student loans fit into the larger financial picture that lenders review during the mortgage process.

 At Kerr & Watson, we’re here to guide you through every step of your mortgage journey, ensuring that all financial aspects, including your student loan commitments, are accurately represented.